-Hair color contributes significantly to our overall visual appearance and to our personalities.
+Hair color contributes significantly to our overall visual appearance and our personalities.
 Thus, hair color products offer us the option of having the hair color of our choice today.
-However, naturally, we are born with a certain hair color which might be different to our friends, cousins or even our own family members.
+However, naturally, we are born with a certain hair color, which might be different from our friends, cousins, or even our family members.
 The fundamental factor in our body to determine our hair color is determined by the amount of a pigment called melanin in the hair.

 Eumelanin and pheomelanin are the two pigments that play a significant role in how hair colors.
 Interestingly, everyone has the pheomelanin pigment in their hair, which creates orange and red hair color.
 The levels of black or brown eumelanin determine how dark hair will be and what hair color is dominant.
 As one might expect, low concentrations of the eumelanin pigment will yield blonde hair, while high concentrations result in darker brown hair.
 People with natural red hair have much higher pheomelanin levels in their hair than people with more common hair colors like brown, blonde, and black.
 To have a simpler understanding, here is a chart.

 - Basic Hair Colors – As Per The Type and Amount of Melanin Pigments

 - What determines the Amount of Melanin Pigments in our Hair?

 - The Genetics of Our Natural Hair color

 - The Genes Liable For Five Basic Hair Colors

 Basic Hair Colors – As Per The Type and Amount of Melanin Pigments

 Black: Large amount of Eumelanin

 Blond: Very little Eumelanin